 \subsubsection{Data Analysis}

-After completing the literature filtering, we conducted an in-depth analysis of the 74 selected papers and systematically categorized the tasks described in them.
-Given the objective of this study to explore the practical tasks of LLMs in UAV systems and the lack of a unified classification system, we chose an open-card classification method to identify potential, previously unknown task categories.
-Specifically, two researchers independently read each paper and extracted specific applications of LLMs in UAV systems.
-During the data extraction, we first identified the raw task expressions, such as ``natural language parsing of flight commands'' and ``dialog-based multi-round path replanning'', and then condensed these into task intents with standardized naming, such as ``task parsing'' and ``path reasoning and planning''.
-Subsequently, we grouped similar tasks into higher-level categories based on their semantic relevance and technical implementation logic, ultimately resulting in nine task types, which were further abstracted into four core stages of the UAV workflow.
-The entire card classification and clustering process was iteratively refined through multiple discussions, ensuring consistency and reliability in the classification system.
+Following literature filtering, we systematically analyzed the 74 selected papers using open-card classification to identify unknown task categories of LLMs in UAV systems.
+Two researchers independently read each paper and extracted LLM applications, initially identifying raw expressions (e.g., ``natural language parsing of flight commands'' and ``dialog-based multi-round path replanning'') and then condensing them into standardized task intents (e.g., ``task parsing'' and ``path reasoning and planning'').
+Prior to consolidating the two researchers' independent labels, we again computed Cohen's Kappa to evaluate the inter-rater reliability of the task-intent extraction, obtaining $\kappa = 0.79$, which corresponds to substantial agreement~\cite{landis1977measurement}.
+The remaining discrepancies were then resolved through multiple rounds of discussion.
+The standardized task intents were grouped into higher-level categories based on semantic relevance and technical logic, yielding nine task types that were abstracted into four core UAV workflow stages, ensuring consistency and reliability in the resulting classification system.